java-architecture-hub/catch-a-flight/microservices/README.md

     - Server-Side Events (SSE) for real-time updates.
     - WebSockets for bidirectional communication.
 - **Persistence Layer**:
-    - **SQL Databases**: H2 (in-memory for development), PostgreSQL, MySQL.
+    - **SQL Databases**: PostgreSQL, MySQL.
     - **NoSQL Databases**: Redis, MongoDB, Elasticsearch, Cassandra, InfluxDB, Neo4j.
+- **API Management** with OAuth2 for secure, scalable access control.
-- **Full Observability**: Advanced logging, monitoring, and tracing for complete system visibility.
+- **Full Observability**: Advanced logging, monitoring, and tracing with tools like Prometheus, Grafana, and Jaeger.
-- **Testing**: Comprehensive unit, integration, and end-to-end tests to ensure reliability.
+- **Deployment Strategies**: Rolling Upgrades, Blue-Green, and Canary deployments via Kubernetes.

 ## Goals

-The **Modular Monolith** variant aims to:
+The **Microservices** variant aims to:
-- Demonstrate how to structure a cohesive, single-deployable application with clear module boundaries.
+- Demonstrate how to design, build, and deploy a distributed system with independent, scalable services.
-- Showcase best practices for **JDK 24** and **Spring Boot 3** in a real-world context.
+- Showcase best practices for **JDK 24** and **Spring Boot 3** in a cloud-native, microservices context.
-- Provide a foundation for evolving into a microservices architecture if needed.
-- Explore modern architectural patterns and technologies within a simplified deployment model.
+- Provide a robust example of event-driven architectures with messaging and streaming.
+- Enable seamless observability and advanced deployment strategies for production-ready systems.

 ## Getting Started

 ### Prerequisites

 - **JDK 24**: Ensure Java 24 is installed.
 [Download JDK 24](https://jdk.java.net/24/).
-- **Maven**: For dependency management and building the project.
+- **Maven**: For dependency management and building services.
-- **Docker**: For running databases and other dependencies locally (optional).
+- **Docker**: For containerizing microservices.
+- **Kubernetes**: For orchestration (e.g., Minikube or a cloud provider like AWS EKS, GKE).
+- **Messaging Systems**: RabbitMQ and Apache Kafka (can be run via Docker).
 - **IDE**: IntelliJ IDEA, Eclipse, or any IDE with Spring Boot support.
 - **Database Access**:
-    - H2 (embedded, no setup required for development).
-    - PostgreSQL/MySQL for production-like environments.
+    - PostgreSQL/MySQL for SQL persistence.
-    - Redis, MongoDB, Elasticsearch, Cassandra, InfluxDB, or Neo4j for NoSQL use cases (optional).
+    - Redis, MongoDB, Elasticsearch, Cassandra, InfluxDB, or Neo4j for NoSQL use cases.
+    -